Quick Search

 Width 47mm, Height 38mm

-Marine, Recent, Fossil, Endemic
+Marine, Recent, Fossil, Native - Endemic

 North, South and Stewart Island.
 At low tide and shallow water